jayway/cljwordgraph/INTRODUCTION.md

 made highly performant using structural sharing.
 No copying of elements is done.

 ### List
-A literal list is written as space-separated entries within parentheses:
+A list is written as space-separated entries within parentheses:

     (1 2 3)